Hitler Has Only Got One Ball: Origin

 In his purportedly factual 2001 BBC radio play Dear Dr. Goebbels, British screenwriter Neville Smith suggested that an undercover MI6 agent in Germany named Philip Morgenstern wrote the lyrics and used the song as a means to transmit intelligence to Britain concerning private details about Joseph Goebbels (the last line of the adaptation's first verse is "But poor old Goebbels has no balls at all").

 Brian O. Murdoch, a philologist with the University of Stirling, wrote that the adaptation was an oral composition that likely originated in London.

-Murdoch stated that the opening line may have originated from various folk sources, such as the Irish ballad Sam Hall (which, in some versions, includes the lyric "Oh my name it is Sam Hall / and I've only got one ball").
+According to Murdoch, the opening line may originate from various folk sources, such as the Irish ballad Sam Hall (which, in some versions, includes the lyric "Oh my name it is Sam Hall / and I've only got one ball").

 According to Scottish poet Alan Bold, the last line may have been influenced by an earlier song called "No Balls At All", itself a parody of an Air Force song called "No Bombs At All", which in turn was a parody of a song about women's clothing called "Nothing to Wear".

-River Kwai and postwar references
+River Kwai and post-war legacy

 After World War II, the song (and the debate about Hitler's monorchism) remained in common parlance.

-Its use in David Lean's 1957 film The Bridge on the River Kwai led to the Mitch Miller band recording a best-selling version under the title "The River Kwai March".

-In Lean's early conception of the film, Allied soldiers in a Japanese prison camp would sing the song as an act of defiance.
+Its use in David Lean's 1957 film The Bridge on the River Kwai led the Mitch Miller band to record a best-selling version titled "The River Kwai March".
+In Lean's early conception of the film, Allied soldiers in a Japanese prison camp sang the song as an act of defiance.
 But after the widow of the composer of "Colonel Bogey March" objected to the bawdy lyrics, Lean decided that if the soldiers simply whistled the tune the audience would supply the lyrics mentally.
 Since then the song has been the subject of numerous cultural references, both comedic and controversial.